pieroproietti/penguins-eggs/DOCUMENTATION/README.md

 ### incubation/incubator.ts
 The same approach is for `/incubation/incubator.ts`, it take from `/incubation/distros/` the varius differents code for every distro running.

-Incubation stands for eggs configuration, it's funny name came from the idea of eggs and something to hatch eggs.
+Incubation stands for eggs installation, it's funny name came from the idea of eggs and something to hatch eggs.

 ### ovary.ts
 This is the main eggs class, it's long, and it's the central part of eggs.
 When we give: `eggs produce` we are calling ovary.